 Hsp70 mRNA and protein expression in V. tubiashii exposed oysters

-Expression of hsp70 mRNA in gill tissue of C. gigas was not significantly different (p>.05) from that of control tissues with an average mRNA expression of ~5 fold +/-1SE over the minimum expression value for V. tubiashii exposed animals compared to 2.7 fold +/-0.8SE for control animals.
+Expression of hsp70 mRNA in gill tissue of C. gigas was not significantly different (p>.05) from that of control tissues with an average mRNA expression of ~5 fold +/-1SE over the minimum expression value for V. tubiashii exposed animals compared to 2.7 fold +/-0.8SE over the minimum for control animals.
 Hsp70 protein was observed at levels 35 fold +/- 4.2SE and 32 fold +/- 6.1SE above the minimum observed values in control and Vt exposed oyster respectively.
 Differences in hsp70 protein levels were not statistically different between control and Vt exposed oysters (p>.05).

 Hsp70 mRNA and protein expression in Vt and Cu(II) exposed oysters

-Significant up regulation (p<.05) of hsp70 mRNA (~15.3 fold +/- 3.7SE) was observed in the CuSO4 treatment in combination with V. tubiashii compared to control or V. tubiashii alone.
+Significant up regulation (p<.05) of hsp70 mRNA (~15.3 fold +/- 3.7SE over the minimum) was observed in the CuSO4 treatment in combination with V. tubiashii compared to control or V. tubiashii alone.
 Total levels of hsp70 protein were significantly lower in Cu(II) + V.tubiashii, treatment compared to both control or V.tubiashii exposed oysters (p<.05).
 There was no detectable effect of V.tubiashii on both hsp70 mRNA and protein expression (p>0.05) in combination with exposure to copper.
 Expression values for both mRNA and protein in oysters exposed to either copper or copper and V.tubiashii were pooled for subsequent copper exposure analysis.

 Hsp70 mRNA and protein expression in Cu(II) exposed oysters